hp4k1h5/AQLqueryBuilder.js/README.md

 #### limit
 an object with the following keys:
 - `start` (integer) 0-based result pagination lower bound.
-- `count` (integer) total number of results to return. i.e. to bring back up to the first 10 results
+- `count` (integer) total number of results to return. ⚠ see CHANGELOG v0.1.1

+to bring back up to the first 10 results
 ```json
 {"start":0, "count":10}
 ```